dotnet/csharplang/proposals/async-method-builders.md

 1. looking in the containing scopes for an override attribute that specifies a builder type compatible with the method's return type.
 2. otherwise, falling back to the builder type determined by previous approach. (see [spec for task-like types](https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.0/task-types.md))

-The containing scope are considered starting from the method, then its containing types and finally the module.
+The containing scopes are considered starting from the method, then its containing types and finally the module.
 Each scope is considered in turn.
 If a scope has one or more override attributes, the following process is used to determine if it is compatible with the current async method:
 1. take the override type specified by the attribute and construct it if necessary.